Fellow-Consulting-AG/NewSmartdata/docs/source/install.rst

 How to install for MacOS
 --------------------------

-When talking about a MacOS, the right way of installing the **New Smartdata App** is by downloading the zip folder.
+When talking about a MacOS, the right way of installing the **SmartData App** is by downloading the zip folder.
 After downloading it, you need to open your terminal (MacOS) to follow these simple instruptions for *unzipping the folder*.
 One step at a time, you should:
 ::